Electric Go Kart Motors | Buggy Motors

 The plan has already been approved by the wetlands commission and received a positive recommendation from the planning and conservation commissions, along with the health department official.

-In addition to the track, a small pit building will be constructed for maintenance and storage associated with the track and the 24 electric go kart s.
-The go cart motors used are electric and have a ton more torque than a gas model.
-Go kart electric motors are cheap, quite, and have a lot of power.
+In addition to the track, a small pit building will be constructed for maintenance and storage associated with the track and the 24 electric (s).
+The go kart used are electric and have a ton more torque than a gas model. go cart motors are inexpensive, quite, and have a lot of power.
+Go kart electric motors

 The project is within the 100 year flood plain so compensatory storage will be created on the far side of the wetland, as approved by the wetlands commission.